-In every single main series Pokémon game — with the exception of Pokémon Colosseum, Pokémon XD, and Pokémon Let’s Go!
-Pikachu & Eevee — you can attempt to get a Shiny Pokémon as your starter Pokémon.
+In every single main series Pokémon game — with the exception of Pokémon Colosseum, Pokémon XD, Pokémon Let’s Go!
+Pikachu & Eevee, and Pokémon Sword & Shield — you can attempt to get a Shiny Pokémon as your starter Pokémon.

 This is generally impractical if your goal is to get the starter Pokémon by any means, as breeding will go faster in most games, but there’s something to be said about having your first Pokémon in a game be a Shiny Pokémon, which is why many people enjoy taking on this challenge.

 Your odds are a fixed 1 in 8192 in Generation II–V games and 1 in 4096 in Generation VI–VII games.
 The Shiny Charm does not apply here as you cannot legitimately receive the Shiny Charm before obtaining your first Pokémon, silly.

 Regardless of which game you’re playing, here’s the basic process for hunting for a Shiny Starter Pokémon:

 - You’ll need to start a New Game.
 This is obviously something that cannot be done on an existing game.
 (Make sure you erase your save file before starting the New Game, otherwise you won’t be able to save!)